 It was not until 1960, under the leadership of Prime Minister John Diefenbaker, that Indigenous Peoples were offered the franchise without having to give up any treaty rights in exchange.

-This information on the Indian Act and the right to vote has been reproduced from our book, Working Effectively with Aboriginal Peoples® which is available for purchase on our website, Indigenous Corporate Training Inc.
+This information on the Indian Act and the right to vote has been reproduced from the 4th edition of our book, Working Effectively with Indigenous Peoples® which is available for purchase on our website, Indigenous Corporate Training Inc.